hbstraining/vue/course 1/course-notes/part-4.md

-# User Inputs & Vue Devtools
+# User Input & Vue Devtools

 At the end of last class, we left off with the following in our **index.html** file.
 You should use this as your starting point.